labs42io/itiriri/README.md

 * `selector` - *(optional)* a value transformer function to apply to each element, accepts two arguments:
   * `element` - the current element
   * `index` - the index of the current element
+  * returns a value to be used for sum calculation

 Optionally, a function can be provided to apply a transformation and map each element to a value.